Eyesore123/blog-app/README.md

 - How to pass data from backend to frontend via Inertia
 - How to add custom API endpoints to Laravel.
 - How to use models, controllers, routes and views in Laravel (views that are rendered with Inertia).
+- How to use commands to create my own functionalities and pipelines in Laravel environment in both testing and production
 - How to add and use a markdown editor.
 - How to use Mailtrap for email testing in a sandbox, and also use it for testing backend routes.
 Previously I've used SendGrid for sending emails (in my Next.js web shop), but Mailtrap seems to be very easy to use for testing purposes.
 - How to set up rate limiters in Laravel.
 - How to add admin privileges securely and how to force https in Laravel.
 Previously I've added admin privileges by changing user data in db, but now it was created with a secure create-admin route (with middleware and a random token) and also by inserting values straight with pgAdmin.
 Forcing https was done using middleware and rules, and it was a bit more tricky than the usual approach, like setting the rules in .htaccess file or forcing it on the server.
 - How to add a queue for sending emails and set up the database queue table and a worker + how to use the database driver in Laravel.
+Working with emails is very intricate work.
+Email sending issues can be annoying, because email sends do not always trigger, routes and controllers need to be flawless etc.
 - How to use sqlite db in test environment and then switch to Postgres in production.
 - How to use Railway services, Railway CLI and how connect app to db in Railway.
 - How to use several services or container in tandem in Railway and connect them to each other.